 If you follow my posts you certainly know I used to live in Krakow for a few years when I was a kid.
 But never did I have the opportunity to visit other places around the city.
 After many years I managed to come back to this Royal City and take a few tours to the charming suburbs and near villages.

-Though mostly I go hitchhiking, this time I need to make an organised tours.
+Though in general my travel equals hitchhiking, this time I had to book an organised tour.
 The reason was simple – Poles are kinda distrustful.
-I’m no staying it is bad… but well, it would take too long to hitch a lift in Krakow so we would be forced to give up many laces around the city that we had planned to visit if we decided hitchhiking.
+I’m not staying it is bad… but well, it would take too long to catch a lift to Krakow so we would be forced to give up many places around the city that we had planned to visit if we decided hitchhiking.